Fossil (software): Features

-Fossil is a cross-platform DVCS that runs on Linux, BSD derivatives, Mac and Windows.
-It is capable of performing distributed version control, bug tracking, wiki services, and blogging.
+Fossil is a cross-platform distributed version control system that runs on Linux, BSD derivatives, Mac and Windows.
+It is capable of performing distributed version control, bug tracking, wiki services, and documentation.

 The software has a built-in web interface, which reduces project tracking complexity and promotes situational awareness.
 A user may simply type "fossil ui" from within any check-out and Fossil automatically opens the user's web browser to display a page giving detailed history and status information on that project.
 The fossil executable may be run as a standalone HTTP server, as a CGI application, accessed via SSH, or run interactively from the CLI.

-Being distributed, Fossil requires no central server, although collaboration is made easier by using one.
+To simplify centralized development, Fossil provides an "autosync" mode to automatically sync changes when commits are made, in a similar manner to centralized version control systems.

 Content is stored using a SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.

 Fossil is free software released under a BSD license (relicensed from previously GPL).